emmy-codes/coscalendar/README.md

 This is my 5th and final project at Code Institute, implementing all skills learned so far and focusing on an output using React on the frontend and Django REST API on the backend.

+The full plan for the website is listed below under "Features".

 ----------

 ## CONTENTS